 The Sunshine State is widely known for its outlet malls and unique beach boutiques -- but there's another side to Florida's shopping scene.
 Flea markets.

 What can you find at flea markets?
 Just about anything.
 Does the world have a shopping capital?
 I'd argue it does, and it's Florida.

 Not even 100 mega malls or 1,000 garage sales could display the varied inventory you'll discover at flea markets.
 Hawked by itinerant dealers, working farmers, part-time collectors, and professional merchants from across the Southeast (and, in the winter, from across America), a curious collection of super-affordable merchandise fills indoor booths and outdoor fields.

 To discover the mother lode of merchandise, just unfold your road map, grab your wallet, and prepare for some fantastic retail road trips.

 Waldo Farmers and Flea Market

 17805 U.S. Highway 301, Waldo

 How does a one-day-a-week market manage?
-Quite well actually.
-Shoppers swell Webster's population from 800 to more than 50,000 people every Monday.
-Actually two markets in one, the first is a massive flea and farmers market with 2,000 spaces and 1,500 dealers specializing in standard flea fare and farm fresh produce.
+Quite well, actually.
+In the small town of Webster, an influx of visiting shoppers swells the local population from 800 to more than 50,000 every Monday.
+Established in 1937, this is actually two markets in one.
+The first is a massive flea and farmers market with 2,000 spaces and 1,500 dealers specializing in standard flea fare and farm fresh produce.
 Across the street, Webster WestSide showcases the goods of approximately 500 antiques and collectible dealers.
-This is where you can find anything from a Lone Ranger lunch box to original 1920s silent movie advertising slides, as well as Coke collectibles, pottery, militaria, 1940s kitchenware, patio furniture, African masks and many other things your mom probably threw away.
+This is where you can find anything from a Lone Ranger lunchbox to original 1920s silent movie advertising slides, as well as Coke collectibles, pottery, militaria, 1940s kitchenware, patio furniture, African masks… and many other things your mom probably threw away.